Glossary of Library Terms

-As an alternative to using PILOT, users may go to the E-Book Collections page to select a title or collection to search.
+As an alternative to using Primo, users may go to the E-Book Collections page to select a title or collection to search.
 This page also lists collections of e-books that are freely available on the Internet.

 See: Direct Borrowing InterLibrary Loan

 Federated Search Engine

 A special library search engine that searches most (if not all) library-subscribed databases at the same time.